Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/11/typescript-using-classes-interfaces.md

 }
 ```

 We have a similar problem to when we added a public member, except things are a lot worse.
 You actually cannot create any matching types to `Customer` any more, because it has a private member.
-For example, you can’t fix `RewardCustomer` by adding the method:
+For example, you can't fix `RewardCustomer` by adding the method:

 ```typescript
 class RewardCustomer implements Customer {